sitbon/magg/docs/index.md

 ### Quick Start with Claude Desktop

-Add MAGG to your Claude Desktop configuration (no installation required):
+Add Magg to your Claude Desktop configuration (no installation required):

 ```json
 {